 Has the case been made for CGeog status?
 How does your experience and knowledge mean you are qualified for CGeog?
 Is there explicit evidence to indicate that the value of CGeog as a professional qualification will be understood through interaction with other professionals?
 Is there an explicit statement as to why you want to become a Chartered Geographer?

 Is there enough evidence of professional influence?
 You could be meeting the basic requirements of your job description well, but may not appear to have demonstrated an ongoing commitment to promoting geography (for example, internally through mentoring, memberships, outreach programmes, and supporting colleagues, or through external activities).
 Examples of the way successful applicants have made reference to these activities can be found in the professional self-evaluation (PSE) statements and in the guideline requirements.

 Is enough information given?
 For example, details of collaborative work undertaken, topics and audiences for external lectures and publications, and evidence of the quality and success of these activities.
 What form of engagement has there been with national or local geographically-related organisations, for example RGS-IBG or AGI?
 Where you have stated that you have given lectures, we should be told dates, subject, organisations, locations, outcomes and so on.
-However, not all of these activities are expected, these are just examples; the CPD template provides further guidance.)
+(Not all of these activities are expected, these are just examples; the CPD template provides further guidance.)

 For those without formal geographical training, is there evidence of, through professional experience, an appreciation of the scope and significance of a geographical perspective beyond the technical requirements of your work?
 For example, a GIS specialist should be able to evaluate the limitations, as well as the potential, of applying GIS analysis and modelling to complex social or environmental problems.
 Also, has there been any specifically geographical continuing professional development (CPD) relevant to your work?
 How do you keep up with current geographically-relevant research, through attendance at courses or conferences, or the use of publications?
 Do you show clear evidence of involvement with a geographical or geographically-related community?